-In addition to assigning faculty trained in online instruction to Distance Education course sections, it is also necessary to use a standardized course comment in the schedule of classes to describe fully online (FO), partially online (PO), and online with flexible in-person component (OFI) courses.
-This should include the LMS being used, the course designation (FO, PO, OFI), and the email address for the instructor.
+In addition to assigning faculty trained in online instruction to Distance Education course sections, it is also necessary to use a standardized course comment in the schedule of classes to describe fully online (Zoom or Online), partially online (Hybrid), and online with flexible in-person component

+(OFI) courses.
+This should include the LMS being used, the course designation, and the email address for the instructor.